-Final Exam Schedule-Day 2
+Final Exam Schedule - Day 2:

-4 th Period Exam 8:05 9:30 5th Period Exam 9:35 11:00
+4 th Period 8:05 a.m.
+9:30 a.m.
+5 th Period 9:35 a.m.
+11:00 a.m.

-Final Exam Schedule-Day 3
+Final Exam Schedule - Day 3:

-6 th Period Exam 8:05 9:30 7 th Period Exam 9:35 11:00
+6 th Period 8:05 a.m.
+9:30 a.m.
+7 th Period 9:35 a.m.
+11:00 a.m.

-Students with excused absences during a final exam must arrange to take the exam with their teacher(s) within a week of the date of the exam.
+Students with excused absences during a final exam must arrange to take the exam with the teacher(s) after returning from their absence.

-Oregon High School Handbook 2016-2017
+Oregon High School Handbook 2018-2019

 HANDBOOK DISCLAIMER: Not all disciplinary problems and situations can be identified through the general guidelines.
-The administrators reserves the right to act appropriately at their discretion in any situation or problem that is not specifically stated, calls for additional disciplinary measures, or to override or suspend the guidelines due to an unusual or unique set of circumstances.
+The administrators reserve the right to act appropriately at their discretion in any situation or problem that is not specifically stated, calls for additional disciplinary measures, or to override or suspend the guidelines due to an unusual or unique set of circumstances.